 The Captiva Island Fire Control District daily operations provide the highest quality fire, marine safety and emergency medical services to protect our community.
-Lieutenant Paul DeArmond leads the Fire Operations and training.
-Lt.
-DeArmond provides a fire-training schedule for each shift (3 shifts) every month.
+Fire Chief Pawul overseas the Fire Operations and training of the department.
+Fire and Medical training schedules are developed by the three (3) shift officers every month.

 Training consists of hose advance and initial fire attack scenarios that are practiced in various buildings throughout the island and fire station.
 Personnel also participate in fire tower training drills at the Sanibel Island Fire Station.
 Drills include the use of live simulation to reinforce critical thinking and technical application.